howtam/tower_of_hanoi/README.md

 # tower_of_hanoi
-A cllection of recursive functions
+A collection of recursive functions